Start a journal

 Set-Content -Path $HOME/.hledger.journal -Value ""

-(You can see what the system text encoding is by running [System.Text.Encoding]::Default.EncodingName.
-If you want your files to be compatible with non-Windows machines, the "Unicode (UTF-8)" encoding is best.
-For that, you might need to set "Language for non-Unicode programs > Use Unicode UTF-8 for worldwide language support".)
+If you need your files to be compatible with non-Windows machines, the "Unicode (UTF-8)" encoding is best.
+For that, you might need to set "Language for non-Unicode programs > Use Unicode UTF-8 for worldwide language support".

 (Part of hledger by example.)